frederic-perez/AmE-dictionary/data/idioms.md

 __not in a month of Sundays__ Not at any point; under absolutely no circumstances. _Not in a month of Sundays did I think that I would actually win the lottery!_
 __not know (any) better__
 __not know (someone) from a bar of soap__ To be completely unaware of or know nothing about someone; to have never met the person indicated.
-__not know someone from Adam__ Not to know someone by sight at all. _I wouldn’t recognize John if I saw him up close.
+__not know (someone) from Adam__ :two: Not to know someone by sight at all. _I wouldn’t recognize John if I saw him up close.
 I don’t know him from Adam._
 __not miss a beat__
 __not miss a thing__
 __not on my watch__ :two: That will not happen while I am in charge or on the lookout.